beastmasterx/divvy/README.md

 ### Running Ruff

-After installing dependencies (Ruff is included in `environment.yml`), you can use the following commands:
+After installing dependencies (Ruff is included in the dev dependencies from `pyproject.toml`), you can use the following commands:

 **Check for linting issues:**